SparebankenVest/akv2k8s-website/source/content/security/authentication.md

 >Identity assignment on VM takes 10-20s and 40-60s in case of VMSS.

-Fortunately aad-pod-identity as the concept of application exceptions which will allow akv2k8s to handle MSI authentication requests directly:
+Fortunately aad-pod-identity has the concept of application exceptions which will allow akv2k8s to handle MSI authentication requests directly:

 ```
 apiVersion: "aadpodidentity.k8s.io/v1"